Deutsch: Eingehend / Español: Entrante / Português: Entrada / Français: Entrant / Italiano: In entrata

 • Recreational Tourism: Focuses on leisure activities and relaxation, often in natural or scenic settings.

-• Adventure Tourism: Caters to tourists looking for physical activity, exploration, or thrill-seeking experiences.
+• Adventure Tourism: Caters to tourists looking for physical activity, Exploration, or thrill-seeking experiences.

 • Ecotourism: Appeals to environmentally conscious travelers aiming to minimize their impact while exploring natural areas.